 There’s nothing quite like playing N64 games with your friends – the N64 does come with four controller ports after all!
 It’s even better when you can team up.
-That’s why we’ve compiled a full list of N64 coop games.
+That’s why I’ve compiled a full list of N64 co-op games.

-We’ve listed these N64 coop games by the following types:
+I’ve listed these N64 co-op games by the following types:

 - N64 games in which you can team up against AI bots in multiplayer